Parki0/correct-questions/README.md

   so you won't have to deal with shitty questions

   * you won't get punished for asking bad questions,
-  instead we will tell you what needed to be fixed before the question will be posted.
+  instead we will tell you what needs to be fixed before the question will be posted.

-  * all answered questions will posted at stackoverflow or any other resource, so by helping us, you helping everyone.
+  * all answered questions will be posted at stackoverflow or any other resource, so by helping us, you help everyone.